 Don’t start if you’re not already drinking.
 If you drink sometimes, limit your alcohol intake to one drink every day if you’re a woman (equals a 4-ounce glass of wine), and to a few drinks every day if you’re a guy according to the NIH advice.

-Do not spray cigarettes
+Do not smoke cigarettes

 Smoking cigarettes can also harm immune health, like drinking.
 “Anything poisonous could impair your immune system,” Kaplan warns.